shakes76/PatternAnalysis-2023/recognition/isic178_unet_s4824209/README.md

 Training parameters based entirely on structure in https://arxiv.org/pdf/1802.10508v1.pdf These are still not tested on the dataset, but will for now be temporarily used until a result is gotten

+* utils.py
+Diceloss function, gotten from https://www.kaggle.com/code/bigironsphere/loss-function-library-keras-pytorch Currently does not seem to work correctly